 Breakfast.
 Half day city tour through downtown Santiago, which will include the central market, museums and a tour of the presidential palace.
 Late check out and transfer from the hotel to the airport to board our flight to US.
 (B)

-Ismael Hotel – Known as "The loveliest location in Santiago," the Ismael Hotel is situated just across from the Parque Forestal in the historic city center of the Lastarria neighborhood.
+Santiago – Known as "The loveliest location in Santiago," our hotel is situated just across from the Parque Forestal in the historic city center of the Lastarria neighborhood.
 You will enjoy this innovative boutique hotel, with its perfect blend of warm comfort and contemporary style, whether you are relaxing by the rooftop pool with a beautiful view of the park or unwinding in a trendy social area just off the lobby.
 The Museum of Contemporary Art, Plaza de Armas, Centro Cultural Gabriela Mistral Caltillo Hidalgo, and Museo Nacional de Bellas Artes are all within walking distance.

-Hotel Martina deGoñi is located in Pucon, a beautiful town in the lake district, settled beside Lake Villarrica, with the snowy Villarrica volcano grandstanding on the horizon.
+Next we stay in Pucon, a beautiful town in the lake district settled beside Lake Villarrica with the snowy Villarrica volcano grandstanding on the horizon.
 This charming hotel is situated two blocks from downtown Pucon on one side and two blocks from the main beach on the other.
 With eclectic decor which includes Provincial, Patagonian and modern, it is easy to get caught up in the beautiful contrasts of the local forests, rivers, lakes and hot springs, particularly while enjoying a beverage on the outdoor fifth floor terrace.

-Las Torres Hotel is an all-inclusive hotel that has a privileged location inside Torres del Paine National Park, which was declared a UNESCO international Biosphere Reserve in 1978.
+Our hotel in Torres del Paine is all-inclusive and has a privileged location inside Torres del Paine National Park, which was declared a UNESCO international Biosphere Reserve in 1978.
 Today the hotel is one of the most outstanding in the region and still maintains the principles of its founders, “to share the warmth of the people and the customs of Patagonia.”
-Las Torres features a spa, a restaurant and an organic garden.
-With large windows overlooking the valley and the mountains, rooms at Las Torres Patagonia are very bright.
-All of them have heating, private bathrooms and free WiFi.
-A buffet breakfast is served daily.
-International dishes and Patagonian specialties can be ordered at Coiron Restaurant.
-Drinks and snacks can be enjoyed at Pionero Bar.
-Guests can benefit from beauty treatments at the spa, or engage in horseback riding activities.
+It features a spa, a restaurant and an organic garden.
+With large windows overlooking the valley and the mountains, rooms are very bright.

 Chile - All are Welcome